nandeeshshankar/graphqlvisualeditor/README.md

 # Getting Started with Create React App with GraphQL Visual Editor

-## Available Scripts

-Download the git from GIT repository
+Download the code from GIT repository.
+Navigate to the project root directory and run below commands.

+### `npm install`
+Dwnloads the dependency packagesto local.

 ### `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.